 Wellness tip: Prepare and pack your lunch!
 It will help you to make more conscious and healthier food choices compared to buying out.

-Ging (pronounce “Jing”) received her Bachelor’s in Integrative Neuroscience and also in Nursing at Binghamton University.
+Ging (pronounce “Jing”) received her Bachelor’s in Integrative Neuroscience in addition to Nursing at Binghamton University.
 She’s worked in emergency, cardiology, and orthopedics before she came to work for UR Medicine’s Employee Wellness program.
 When Ging is not working, she likes to travel, take walks, bike, and try out healthy (and unhealthy!) recipes.
 She loves to take the Body Pump class at the gym!

 Wellness tip: Set aside at least 15 minutes once a week to do something for yourself.
 Go for a walk, shop online, read, meditate, clean, whatever it is- it has to be something for yourself that you enjoy.
 Self-care is healthy, necessary, and important!